 Generally Automated Testing tools are the best when it comes to rigorous, repetitive and mundane tests in large volumes; while the tests with a lot of judgement and finesse are best done manually.

 Tester should have in depth domain knowledge to predict and find problems in particular software.
 It requires a lot of creativity and imagination to foresee issues and put associate them with each other and into the system flow itself.

 Testers are expected to have the knowledge of the complete working of the software, the dependencies and the impacts of each module.
 Formulating test approaches, designing tests, and executing tests are more than creative process.

 On A Parting Note

 Myths or Facts, it is the onus of all the teams together to make or break the software as far as Quality is concerned.
 What matters the most is that the delivery is error free and does what it intends to do.

 An appropriate and prudent test strategy is the call of the day today.
-SPEC INDIA Software Testing Services ensure a right mix of Manual and Automated Testing and provide support through the Testing Life Cycle.
+SPEC QA Software Testing Services ensure a right mix of Manual and Automated Testing and provide support through the Testing Life Cycle.
 The unbiased test reports help smoother implementations with near zero post-delivery defects and higher customer satisfaction.